The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 3. Plot the curves to see how LTV develops over time

-Cohort-based LTV reveals important dynamics that averages hide.
-You might discover that customers acquired in Q4 (holiday shoppers) have significantly lower long-term LTV than those acquired in Q2.
-Or that customers who come through influencer partnerships have higher LTV than those from paid search.
+Cohort-based LTV reveals dynamics that averages hide.
+You might find that customers acquired in Q4 (holiday shoppers) have significantly lower long-term LTV than Q2 customers.
+Or that customers from influencer partnerships have higher LTV than those from paid search.

-The limitation of cohort-based LTV is that it can only report on the past.
-For a cohort that is six months old, you know their six-month LTV but have to extrapolate their lifetime value.
+The limitation is that it can only describe the past.
+For a cohort that's six months old, you know their six-month LTV but have to extrapolate the rest.

 Predictive LTV

-Predictive LTV models use machine learning to estimate each individual customer's future value based on their behavior patterns.
-These models consider a wide range of signals:
+Predictive LTV models use machine learning to estimate each individual customer's future value based on behavior patterns.
+These models pull from a wide range of signals:

 • Purchase history (recency, frequency, monetary value)